American Music Awards: 10 things you missed, from Taylor Swift’s speech to Jennifer Lopez and Maluma’s duet

 2) Taylor Swift’s speech

-Taylor Swift, the most-awarded musician in the 46-year history of the AMAs, appeared at the end to accept the most prestigious prize of the night: artist of the year, triumphing over The Weeknd, Justin Bieber, Post Malone and Roddy Ricch.
-The pop superstar sent in a recorded speech and thanked fans for their support of her latest record “Folklore,” the first album to sell a million copies in the United States this year.
+Taylor Swift, the most-awarded musician in the 46-year history of the AMAs, appeared at the end to accept the most prestigious prize of the night: artist of the year, triumphing over the Weeknd, Justin Bieber, Post Malone and Roddy Ricch.
+The pop superstar sent in a recorded speech and thanked fans for their support of her latest record, “Folklore,” the first album to sell a million copies in the United States this year.

-“This is a fan-voted award which means so much to me.
+“This is a fan-voted award, which means so much to me.
 You guys have been beyond wonderful, all the years of my career, but especially this one when we’ve been so far apart,” Swift said.
 “But I still feel really connected to you through the music and, you know, your reaction to ‘Folklore’ and all the ways in which your imagination honored that album.”

-She gave an update on her plan to re-record her first five albums after a highly-publicized battle over her original masters with music manager Scooter Braun, who bought her former record label and just sold her catalogue in a reported $300 million deal.
-“The reason I’m not there tonight is I’m actually re-recording all my old music in the studio where we originally recorded it,” she said, gesturing around the room.
+She gave an update on her plan to rerecord her first five albums after a highly publicized battle over her original masters with music manager Scooter Braun, who bought her former record label and just sold her catalogue in a reported $300 million deal.
+“The reason I’m not there tonight is I’m actually rerecording all my old music in the studio where we originally recorded it,” she said, gesturing around the room.
 “So it’s been amazing and I can’t wait for you to hear it.”

 3) Megan Thee Stallion’s performance

-Wondering who caused the small audience in the Microsoft Theatre to scream the loudest?
+Wondering who caused the small audience in the Microsoft Theater to scream the loudest?
 That would be burgeoning superstar rapper Megan Thee Stallion, who performed her new single “Body” surrounded by masked backup dancers.
-The music video is filled with celebrity cameos including Henson, the AMAs host; the rapper explained that the point of the video was for fans to see “all body shapes, a lot of strong women ... just being confident and owning their bodies and their sexuality."
+The music video is filled with celebrity cameos including Henson, the AMAs host; the rapper explained that the point of the video was for fans to see “all body shapes, a lot of strong women … just being confident and owning their bodies and their sexuality."

 4) Megan Fox and Machine Gun Kelly’s grand entrance